Manchin: Profile of Courage - December 20th, Hour 1

 This is amazing.

-So we're actually not making as much money as the other dealerships, and so that's a challenge.
+So we're actually not making as much money as the other dealerships.

 And we only bring that up to say that's what makes something like Joe Manchin's position stand out.

-His willingness to not just stand up to the personal incentives that may have been included for something like his wife's position, uh, but also the political pushback, which you're now seeing in very real ways.
+Again, net worth of $5 million, his willingness to not just stand up to the personal incentives that may have been included for something like his wife's position, but also the political pushback, which you're now seeing in very real ways.

-They're leaking comments and leaking implied motivations that somehow he thinks poorly of the ways in which people that would have gotten some of this money would spend it, right?
+They're leaking comments and leaking implied motivations that somehow he thinks poorly of the ways in which people that would have gotten some of this money would spend it, implying that he's some sort of a racist or misogynist or anything of that, right?

-Uh Joe Banshee's fighting back.
+Joe Banshin's fighting back.

 He called those attacks absolutely inexcusable.